 FlyOver Iceland at Flyover Canada in Vancouver

-The newest in the series of multi-dimensional experience-style films, FlyOver Iceland takes participants flying over Icelandic fjords, massive white glaciers and all kinds of picturesque scenes.
-It promises to be a trip to remember!
+FlyOver Iceland takes participants flying over Icelandic fjords, massive white glaciers and all kinds of picturesque scenes.
+It’s a phenomenal experience and trip to remember!

 FlyOver Iceland at Canada Place

-FlyOver Iceland is a newly released film.
-It’s the seventh in the series of FlyOver Canada films and the fourth featuring a country other than Canada.
+FlyOver Iceland is a fairly newly released film.
+Released in 2020, it was the seventh in the series of FlyOver Canada films and the fourth featuring a country other than Canada.
 More recent films are Hawaii From Above and The Real Wild West, both of which came out in 2021.

 The Icelandic-themed film opened at a new multi-sensory attraction in Reykjavik Iceland in late 2019.
-In North America, it was scheduled to play in Vancouver at Canada Place between February 20th and May 3rd in 2020.
-Due to the outbreak of the coronavirus, however, the show got cut short and ended in mid-March.
-It then started back up though in the summer and ran until late October.
-It then returned for a couple of weeks in November.
+In North America it debuted in Vancouver at Canada Place in the spring of 2020.
+It returned for a number of weeks in 2021 and then again for a couple of months in early 2022.

-When you first enter, you will be lead through Iceland’s history in a short introductory film narrated by a troll.
-Through this film, you learn about the creation of Iceland and how it was populated.
+When you first enter the attraction you are lead through Iceland’s history in a short introductory film narrated by a troll.
+Through this pre-show film, you learn about the creation of Iceland and how it was populated.

 In the main multi-dimensional film you’ll see rocky mountain peaks, fields of Arctic flowers, majestic canyons, Niagara-like waterfalls, icy glaciers, volcanoes, and lots of ocean and snow.
 It’s truly beautiful and no wonder that people who actually visit Iceland in real life rave about their trips.

 If you visit Reykjavik one day be sure to check out FlyOver Iceland at its Icelandic venue.
-And if you’re in downtown Vancouver between late February and the beginning of May, check out the ride-like experience at FlyOver Canada too!
+And if you’re in downtown Vancouver between mid-February and mid-April in 2021, check out the ride-like experience at FlyOver Canada too!
 The attraction shows films about Canada year-round, and other feature films at other times as well.

 During the FlyOver Iceland film you’ll smile, get sprayed, be awed, smell a volcano and feel like you’re really flying.
 You’ll also experience Iceland like few in the world ever will.